-A written application should be sent to Item Registration (Föremålsregistreringen) at the Collection department, along with a completed operations and security report (pdf), which aims to document the exhibition’s circumstances from a security and preservation perspective.
+A written application should be sent to Object Registration (Föremålsregistreringen) at the Collection department, along with a completed operations and security report (pdf), which aims to document the exhibition’s circumstances from a security and preservation perspective.

 Applications must contain the following information: